 If none of the above solutions work, you can reach out to Tesla Support for further assistance.
 They may be able to provide more specific troubleshooting steps or help resolve the issue.

 Now with Tesla's Apple Music integration, you can play Apple Music in Telsa's media player.
 Of course, you can use Bluetooth to connect your phone and the player to stream Apple Music online.
-If you don't want to use your phone data, ViWizard Audio Converter is a good choice.
+If you don't want to use your phone data, ViWizard Apple Music Converter is a good choice.
 You can use it to download and transfer Apple Music to the Tesla Media Player without much effort.
 Click the download button below to learn more about ViWizard now.

 Leave a Comment (0)